-Forcing a person into marriage is a crime in England and Wales.
 FM is one entered into without the full and free consent of one or both parties and where violence, threats or any form of coercion is used to cause a person to enter into a marriage.
-The FM Unit provides more guidance, which can be found here.
-Multi-Agency guidelines, which focus on the role of schools, can be found here.
+The Forced Marriage Unit (FMU) has created: Multi-agency practice guidelines: handling cases of forced marriage (pages 75-80 of which focus on the role of schools) plus there is the government guidance The right to choose: government guidance on forced marriage-GOV.UK (www.gov.uk) .